narvind24/Classifiction-of-News-from-Social-Media-Handles-into-Real-or-Fake/README.md

 Contributors: Arvind Balaji Narayan (Pennkey: narvind), Gopik Anand (Pennkey: ganand) and Vasanth Kolli (Pennkey: vasanthk)

-# How to Run Colab Notebooks:
+# How to Run the Colab Notebook:

+Explanation of each folder and file:

-A) Datasets to add:
+A) Datasets to add: (Datasets Folder)
 For Reddit: Upload the news_posts.csv from the Datasets folder into your Colab Notebook.
 For Twitter: Upload the fake_news_tweets.csv and real_news_tweets.csv from the Datasets folder into your Colab Notebook.

 Upload your kaggle.json file into your Colab Notebook.
 How to do this: Go to Kaggle, move to your profile, click on Account and click on Create New API Token.

-Explanation of each folder and file:

 B) Our training dataset is the Kaggle Dataset while our testing dataset is either the Reddit or the Twitter or a combination of both.